Skip to main content

 Employees’ Compensation Fund (ECF)

-The Employees’ Compensation Fund (ECF) provides compensation to employees for work-related injuries, disabilities, or death.
+The Employees’ Compensation Fund (ECF) provides compensation to employees for work-related injuries, disabilities, diseases, or death.
 This scheme is administered by the Nigeria Social Insurance Trust Fund (NSITF) under the Employees’ Compensation Act of 2010.
 Employers are legally required to register and contribute 1% of their total monthly payroll to the ECF, ensuring that employees receive necessary financial support in case of workplace incidents.
-This fund underscores the government’s commitment to protecting workers’ rights and welfare.

 Industrial Training Fund (ITF)

 The Industrial Training Fund (ITF) aims to enhance skill acquisition and vocational training across various sectors.
-Employers with at least 25 employees are mandated to contribute 1% of their total annual payroll to the ITF.
-These contributions are utilized to support training programs that meet approved standards.
+Employers with at least 5 employees, or with fewer than 5 employees but annual turnover of ₦50 million and above, are mandated to contribute 1% of their total annual payroll to the ITF.
 Employers can receive refunds of up to 50% of their contributions if they implement adequate training initiatives, promoting workforce development and enhancing productivity within the Nigerian economy.

 Tax Clearance Certificate (TCC) for Employees

 A Tax Clearance Certificate (TCC) is an official document issued by tax authorities, confirming that an individual has met their tax obligations.
-In Nigeria, employers must file tax returns on behalf of their employees over a three-year period to qualify for TCCs.
-These certificates are crucial for various legal and business transactions, including applying for government contracts, loans, and property transfers.
-Ensuring that employees receive their TCCs fosters compliance and supports the integrity of the tax system.
+In Nigeria, employers must file relevant tax returns for their employees to support TCC applications where needed.
+These certificates are important for various legal and business transactions, including government contracts and certain regulatory processes.

 Ongoing Compliance or Filing Requirements

 • PIT/PAYE: Employers are obligated to remit PAYE tax to the relevant tax authorities by the 10th of the month following salary payments.
-They must also file annual PAYE tax returns by January 31 each year.
-Failure to comply with these timelines can result in significant penalties, including fines and interest on unpaid amounts, emphasizing the importance of timely and accurate tax management.
+They must also file annual employer returns by 31 January each year.
+Failure to comply can result in penalties and interest.

-• National Health Insurance Scheme (NHIS): Employers and employees are required to adhere to contribution schedules set by their respective state health insurance councils.
-Prompt remittance of contributions is essential to maintain continuous healthcare coverage for employees and their families.
+• National Health Insurance Authority (NHIA): Employers and employees are required to adhere to contribution schedules and programme rules applicable to their health insurance arrangement.

 Pension Requirements

 • Registration Requirements: All employers in both the public and private sectors with at least three employees are mandated to register under the Contributory Pension Scheme (CPS).
-This includes self-employed individuals who wish to participate under the micro-pension option.
-The National Pension Commission (PENCOM) oversees the administration and compliance of the CPS, ensuring that employees have access to retirement benefits.
+The National Pension Commission (PenCom) oversees administration and compliance.

 • Contributory Pension Scheme (CPS): Under the CPS, employers are required to contribute a minimum of 10% of employees’ monthly emoluments, while employees contribute at least 8%.
-Contributions must be remitted within seven working days of salary payment, promoting timely savings for retirement.
-Non-compliance can lead to penalties from PENCOM, ensuring that employers uphold their obligations to employee retirement security.
+Contributions must be remitted within seven working days of salary payment.
+Employers may also elect to bear the full responsibility, provided the employer contribution is not less than 18% of monthly emoluments.

 Ongoing Compliance Requirements

-• Employment Obligations: Nigerian labor laws, particularly the Labor Act of 2004, outline employers’ responsibilities to provide safe working conditions, fair compensation, and adherence to employee rights.
-This includes compliance with minimum wage regulations, provisions for sick leave, maternity leave, and holiday entitlements.
-Employers must prioritize these obligations to foster a positive work environment and avoid legal repercussions.
+• Employment Obligations: Nigerian labor laws outline employers’ responsibilities to provide safe working conditions, fair compensation, and adherence to employee rights.
+This includes compliance with minimum wage regulations, maternity provisions, annual leave, and other statutory entitlements.

 • Payroll Requirements: Salaries must be paid at least once a month and in legal tender.
-Employers can disburse payments via cash, checks, or electronic transfers.
-It is essential for payroll processes to be accurate and timely to maintain employee satisfaction and compliance with labor laws.
+Employers can disburse payments via cash, checks, or electronic transfers, subject to applicable rules and company practice.

-• Banking Requirements Related to Payroll: In Nigeria, all employees must obtain a Bank Verification Number (BVN) to receive payments.
-This requirement enhances security in financial transactions and ensures accountability.
-Additionally, employers must navigate foreign exchange controls when engaging in international transactions, adhering to regulations set by the Central Bank of Nigeria to manage currency stability.
+• Banking Requirements Related to Payroll: In Nigeria, employees commonly require a Bank Verification Number (BVN) to receive payments through the banking system.
+Employers must also navigate foreign exchange controls when engaging in international transactions, adhering to Central Bank of Nigeria regulations.

 Minimum Wages